+'''

-mosaik.scheduler.step(world: World, sim: SimProxy, inputs: InputData, $max_advance: int) \rightarrow Generator[Event, int, int]$ inputs is a dictionary, that maps entity IDs to data dictionaries which map attribute names to lists of values (see get_input_data()).
+async mosaik.scheduler.step (world: World, sim: SimRunner, inputs: InputData, max\advance: int) \rightarrow int Advance (step) a simulator sim with the given inputs.
+Return an event that is triggered when the step was performed. inputs is a dictionary, that maps entity IDs to data dictionaries which map attribute names to lists of values (see get\input\data()).

+'''